0uali-Yassine/chat-app/README.md

 5. Start the development server:
     ```bash
     npm start
-6. Open your browser and visit http://localhost:3000 to view the Recipe App.
+6. Open your browser and visit http://localhost:3000 to view the chat App.

 ## Usage